ambiguousname/jackbox-custom-content/Readme.md

 Yes, but there are a few differences.
 For one: making your own "episodes" in Quiplash 3 means you have to manually select them.
 If you add custom questions using this program, they'll get inserted into the normal rotation of questions.
 For two: using this program will allow you to add more stuff not available in Quiplash 3's "episodes" feature, like audio files to read the questions and custom responses to certain answers.
 And this program can be used for more games than Quiplash 3.

+## I accidentally added content multiple times, can I remove it?

+There's a delete option in "View/Edit Content".
+You can select multiple pieces of content to delete.

 ## HELP, EVERYTHING IS BROKEN AND/OR I REMOVED ALL NON-CUSTOM CONTENT AND CAN'T GET IT BACK

 If you're using Steam, go to the Jackbox Party Pack 7 in your Steam Library.
 Right click on the game's icon or name, click "Properties".